 Always think about the goal you want to achieve and experiment consciously.

-In this way you ensure mono compatibility because the two layers are not interfering with each other but they are actually complementing.
+In this way, you ensure mono compatibility because the two layers are not interfering with each other but they are complementing.

-in this way you have total control on the stereo information you are adding.
+in this way, you have total control over the stereo information you are adding.

-This is a technique Noisia mentioned to employ a lot: to create a really special separation but at the same time sense of fullness in their mixes, they make each sound do just their own thing without disturbing the others, both frequency-wise and width-wise; for example a punchy mono bass tone may sit well with a thin and sizzly side layer lead.
+This is a technique Noisia mentioned employing a lot: to create a really special separation but at the same time sense of fullness in their mixes, they make each sound do just their own thing without disturbing the others, both frequency-wise and width-wise; for example, a punchy mono bass tone may sit well with a thin and sizzle side layer lead.

 They indeed have a very engineering mindset when producing and they undoubtedly are masters of electronic music and amazing sound designers.

-Now more and more developers are starting to design products with the idea of separating transients from the body, sustain part of a sound like Quantum by Wavesfactory or Split EQ by Eventide.
+Now more and more developers are starting to design products with the idea of separating transients from the body, sustaining part of a sound like Quantum by Wavesfactory or Split EQ by Eventide.

-This is really interesting for sound design and mixing scenarios;
+This is interesting for sound design and mixing scenarios;

 talking about width in particular, the Waves Center plugin lets you adjust the spread of transient content with the 'Punch' knob:

-What I suggest is experiment adding unique side information to your mixes, by employing new tools or old ones in unconventional ways.
+What I suggest is to experiment with adding unique side information to your mixes, by employing new tools or old ones in unconventional ways.

-For example in my first blog post about NY Compression I suggested the idea of using independent NY Compression settings for the left and right channels in order to get a nice stereo effect and rhythmic interplay between our ears.
+For example, in my first blog post about NY Compression, I suggested the idea of using independent NY Compression settings for the left and right channels to get a nice stereo effect and rhythmic interplay between our ears.

 - Width in Mixing & Mastering

-The ability to process the mid information and just the side one independently is really powerful and if used well it can help you maximizing the width in your productions.
+The ability to process the mid information and just the side one independently is really powerful and if used well it can help you maximize the width of your productions.

-It's also very handy for analyzing more deeply as a reference your favourite tunes.
+It's also very handy for analyzing more deeply as a reference your favorite tunes.

 Mid/Side EQs are more often employed in mastering if the engineer has to work with just a single stereo file and he wants to fix just something from either the mid or side, for example cleaning the low end by high-passing the side only.